 When it comes to car safety, every engineer and designer is looking to solve the same problem: Reduce damage from a crash as much as possible and secure the health and safety of those inside the vehicle.
 The answer to that issue?
 The crumple zone.

 The crumple zone is a part of the vehicle specifically designed to absorb and redistribute damage on impact.
 In each car crash, there’s a set amount of energy that needs to be used up.
-The better designed the crumple zone, the less energy will be transferred to the passengers, which also means fewer and less severe injuries.
+The better designed the crumple zone, the less energy will be transferred to the passengers.

 Practically, the crumple zone is a complex engineering feat made from a combination of specially weakened and reinforced parts of the car’s frame.
 The weakened parts are designed to fold on themselves, like an accordion, allowing them to absorb far more force on impact than other areas of the car.
 The reinforced parts are meant to maintain structural integrity and prevent the weakened parts from harming the passengers.